-The Doctor of Education (EdD) in Child Study and Education is a new degree within the Child Study and Education program that enrolled its first cohort in the Fall term of 2020.
-Developed in 2018-2019, as part of the strategy on professional doctorates that emerged from OISE's Academic Plan 2017-2022, the new EdD received approval by OISE and the University of Toronto governance in the summer of 2019, and was approved by the Ontario Ministry of Colleges and Universities (MCU) on April 22, 2020, which represents the final level of approval for this new program.
+The Doctor of Education (EdD) in Child Study and Education is a new degree within the Child Study and Education program that has enrolled its first cohort in the Fall term of 2020.
+Developed in 2018-2019, the new EdD received approval by OISE and the University of Toronto governance in the summer of 2019, and was approved by the Ontario Ministry of Colleges and Universities (MCU) on April 22, 2020, which represents the final level of approval for this new program.
 The EdD is designed for professionals in an education-related field (e.g., teachers, early childhood educators, speech and language pathologists, community-based educators, administrators) who are looking to enrich their education and improve their practice.
 Through an advanced study of special education, wellbeing, mental health, and security applying a child study lens, the program will empower professionals to become change agents in education, to improve practice and bring about systemic change in organizations and communities.